 But do you wonder, “can I have a breast lift and implants at the same operation or should it be done in 2 stages?”.

-In this article I discuss what I look for in deciding which path to recommend for my patients.
+In this article I discuss the path that I recommend most for my patients

 One stage vs two stage lift and implants

-While a one stage procedure seems more appealing because you’re effectively hitting two birds with one stone, a two stage procedure may be recommended.
+While a one stage procedure seems more appealing because you’re effectively hitting two birds with one stone, a two-stage procedure is almost always recommended.

 Combining the procedures can also affect the final lifting and shaping effect.
-So they don’t end up as lifted or perky as the patient might have hoped.
+So they don’t end up as lifted as the patient might have hoped.

-So I find that performing the lift first, allowing the scars to fully heal and start to fade, before introducing an implant leads to smaller scars and overall better implant placement in many women.
-I generally stage these operations 6 months apart.
+I find that performing the lift first, allowing the scars to fully heal and start to fade, before introducing an implant leads to smaller, neater scars and overall better implant placement in most women.
+I generally stage these operations 9-12 months apart.

 When will you recommend a one stage vs two stage?